Case Study

 Finding the root cause

 Before jumping to solutions, I needed to understand where the breakdown was actually happening.
 Customer feedback pointed to the problem, but not the cause.
-I evaluated several testing methods to find one that would give us the qualitative depth we needed with only two customers to work with.
+I evaluated several testing methods:

 Moderated usability testing